Care Guide

 Midday

 After breakfast she'll usually sleep or entertain herself for a good few hours.
-When she starts getting antsy โ€” around noon or 1pm depending on when you started the day โ€” that's the cue for a second walk sometime soon.
-We usually so around 20โ€“30 minutes.
+When she starts getting antsy (~around noon or 1pm depending on when you started the day) that's the cue for a second walk sometime soon

 Afternoon / Early Evening

 Another outing before dinner, then dinner when you're back.
-She winds down naturally in the evening โ€” she'll be pretty sleepy by the time you're heading to bed.
+She winds down naturally in the evening, so she'll be pretty snoozy after that

 Last Toilet Trip

-Whenever suits you really - if we go out at ~9pm, she's good till morning (so later is also fine ofc
+Whenever suits you really - if we go out at ~9pm, she's good till morning (so later is also fine ofc)

 Bedtime

-Once you're in bed and under the covers, that's usually her signal โ€” she'll move from her current spot and jump up to snuggle If you'd rather she's not in the bed, point her to the crate before you get into bed.
-Stand your ground, just say it once and keep pointing at it โ€” she'll eventually go.
+Once you're in bed and under the covers, that's usually the cue she takes to move from her current spot and jump up on the bed to snuggle.
+If you'd rather she's not in the bed, point her to the crate before you get into bed.
+She may be slow if she's very sleepy and comfy, but stand your ground - just say it once and keep pointing at it - she'll eventually go.
 Then just close her in gentle & cover.

 ๐Ÿ’ก Toilet signal